 4.It’s common to have some numbness of the ears that usually resolves within a month, but it may persist for up to six months.

 5.After four to six weeks, you’ll be able to resume all normal activities, including sports.

 “The recovery period is critical to the overall success of ear surgery, so be sure to follow all of your doctor’s post-operative instructions,” says Dr. Sedgh.

 Pricing may vary depending on the consultation with our Surgeon and may vary depending on the body type and individual requirement.

 BEFORE & AFTER

-Our excellent reputation for patient safety and satisfaction, honest advice and outstanding care means your journey with The Private Clinic will be an exciting experience to a newfound shape.
+Our excellent reputation for patient safety and satisfaction, honest advice and outstanding care means your journey with My Cosmetic clinic will be an exciting experience to a newfound shape.
 Take a look at some of the results below

 One of our friendly surgical coordinators will be delighted to help with your enquiry.